HX2003/HX2003.github.io/content/blog/2025-07-07-Magnetic-Core-Memory-Controller/index.md

 Both the "Optimized Rectangular" and "Diagonal" sense arrangements showed very clear spikes at 0us and 4us which correspond to a core flip.
 While the same spikes were observed for the "Unoptimized Rectangular" arrangement, coupled noise also generates unwanted spikes which make it difficult to differentiate a core flip.

+### Read and Writing with Inhibit
+A full write cycle now requires two steps: First, clear all bits at the target address by writing '0' to every group.
+Then, selectively write '1' only to the desired groups by inhibiting (nullifying) the groups that should remain '0'.

+A full read cycle now also requires two steps: First, clear all bits at the target address by writing '0' to every group.
+During this time, the sense wire detectors check whether a voltage pulse is generated for each group.
+Then, selectively write '1' only to the groups that registered pulses during reading by inhibiting (nullifying) the groups that should remain '0'.

 ## My 512-bit Core Memory System
 My memory is structured in 2 groups of 16x16 cores.
 The memory width is 2 bits, meaning 2 bits can be read or written at a time.
 The design is similar to "Driving Circuit for 2x8x8 Core Memory Matrix" figure earlier.
-By using several 1:16 decoders (constructed from 1:8 decoder), the desired location in the memory can be selected.
+By using several 4:16 decoders (constructed from 3:8 decoders), the desired location in the memory can be selected.
 Additional logic circuits were also used interface with the P and N Channel MOSFETS.
 Finally, a microcontroller (RP2040) was used to generate the waveforms to drive the memory and to perform tests.

 ### Memory Tests
-Several tests, including "GALPAT Test", "Half Select Current Switching Test", and "Image Writing and Reading Test" was run continously.
+Several tests, including "GALPAT Test", "Half Select Current Switching Test", and "Image Writing and Reading Test" was run continuously.
 With a supply voltage of 3.20V, no error was detected within a period of 24 hours.
 This amounts to several gigabytes of data being read/written.
-However, at 3.10V or 3.30V there were occasion data errors.
-As such I am weary about the reliability.
-Moreover, data retention remains unverified due to the test configuration since the entire matrix is refreshed at least every 1 million operations.
+However, data retention remains unverified due to the test configuration since the entire matrix is refreshed at least every 1 million operations.

+Previously, errors occurred when running the system at 3.30V, though I am currently unable to reproduce the issue.

+Unsurprisingly, errors also arise when the wiring is jiggled, which is likely due to the loose connection between the microcontroller and the controller board.

+Given these reliability concerns, I recommend implementing some form of error detection and correction.

 ## Making Your Own Core Memory System
+For your reference, here's the link to the [Schematics & Source Code](https://github.com/HX2003/MagneticCoreMemoryController).

+### The Driver Board & The Core Memory Module Frame
+The complete PCB design files are provided as is.
+Your results may vary; modification of resistor values for the current limiting and sense detector, as well as improvements to the design may be required.

 ### Weaving Your Core Memory Module
-If you like to weave your own memory, I will provide some tips.
+If you like to weave your own memory from scratch, I will provide some tips.

 #### Simple & Small Module (64 bits or less)
 If you are building a small memory array like 8x8 matrix, all you need are: